This rustic and wholesome banana bread loaf has quickly become a favourite recipe to date (geddit? ba-dum-tss).

 Preheat oven to bake 160 degree Celsius.
-Line a loaf tin with baking paper (I used a 25cm long x 12 cm wide rectangular tin - a different shaped tin might produce different thicknesses or require a slightly different cooking tim
+Line a loaf tin with baking paper (I used a 25cm long x 12 cm wide rectangular tin - a different shaped tin might produce different thicknesses and require a slightly different cooking time).

 Add to a mixing bowl the bananas.
 Mash with a fork or potato masher.
 Whisk in the eggs and vanilla essence.

 Sift in flour, almond meal, cinnamon, baking powder, baking soda and salt.
-Add the dates.
+Add the date puree.
 Using a spatula, gently fold together until just evenly incorporated.